What is Non-Fiction VR?

 * For brevity, we only directors who are credited with more than one title are included.
 For a comprehensive list, view the full film listing.

 Where is non-fiction VR being produced?

 Our dataset currently contains titles released from 53 countries.
 Of the 400 titles in our dataset, the leading non-fiction VR producing countries are: USA (53%) , United Kingdom (21%) , Canada (6%) , France (4%) & Australia (4%) .

 How is the duration of non-fiction VR content changing over time?

-According to our data, the length of a non-fiction VR title ranges from 1 to 40 minutes, with an average of 8.6 minutes.
-This chart shows how the length of non-fiction VR titles have changed over time.
+According to our data, the length of a non-fiction VR title ranges from 1 to 40 minutes, with an average of 8.8 minutes.
+This chart shows how the length of non-fiction VR titles has changed over time.